liam2/liam2/doc/usersguide/source/import.rst

     entities:
         <entity1_name>:
             path: <path_to_entity1_data>.csv

+            # if you want to manually select the fields to be used, and/or
+            # specify their types, you can do so in the following section.
+            # If you want to use all the fields present in the csv file, you
+            # can simply omit this section.
+The field types will be
+            # automatically detected.
             fields:
                 # period and id are implicit
                 - <field1_name>: <field1_type>
                 - <field2_name>: <field2_type>
                 - ...

-            # if you want to keep your csv files intact but you use different
+            # if you want to keep your csv files intact but use different
-            # names in your simulation that in the csv files, you can specify
+            # names in your simulation than in the csv files, you can specify
             # name changes here.
             oldnames:
                 <fieldX_newname>: <fieldX_oldname>
                 <fieldY_newname>: <fieldY_oldname>

-            # if you want to invert the value of some boolean fields (True -> False
+            # if you want to invert the value of some boolean fields
-            # and False -> True), add them to the "invert" list below.
+            # (True -> False and False -> True), add them to the "invert" list
+            # below.
             invert: [list, of, boolean, fields, to, invert]

         <entity2_name>: